kth-gt/cb2442/lab/b4/readme.md

 ## Preparation questions

 Study these questions and bring written answers to the lab.
-See the [“Practicals” information](../readme.md) for more information.
+See the ["Practical information"](../readme.md) for more information.

 1. What is RNA sequencing (RNA-seq)?
 Is it actually RNA that is being sequenced?
 1. What is FPKM value?
 How is it defined and why is it used?